google/tarpc/README.md

 The `service!` macro expands to a collection of items that collectively form an rpc service.
 In the above example, the macro is called within the `hello_service` module.
 This module will contain a `Client` (and `AsyncClient`) type, and a `Service` trait.
-The trait provides `default fn`s for starting the service: `spawn` and `spawn_with_config`, which start the service listening on a tcp port.
+The trait provides default `fn`s for starting the service: `spawn` and `spawn_with_config`, which start the service listening over an arbitrary transport.
 A `Client` (or `AsyncClient`) can connect to such a service.
 These generated types make it easy and ergonomic to write servers without dealing with sockets or serialization directly.
 See the tarpc_examples package for more sophisticated examples.

 ## Documentation
 Use `cargo doc` as you normally would to see the documentation created for all items expanded by a `service!` invocation.

 ## Additional Features
+- Connect over any transport that `impl`s the `Transport` trait.
 - Concurrent requests from a single client.
 - Any type that `impl`s `serde`'s `Serialize` and `Deserialize` can be used in the rpc signatures.
 - Attributes can be specified on rpc methods.
 These will be included on both the `Service` trait